FAQs

 Who decides who can access what semen, based on what objective qualifications?
 What is the screening process for applicants?

-The Parent Club will provide criteria that will be used by AKC PPB in the application process to determine eligibility of the damn and the owner of a proposed breeding.
+The Parent Club will provide criteria that will be used by AKC PPB in the application process to determine eligibility of the dam and the owner of a proposed breeding.

 When can the semen be used?